 I put it to the test with mustard (for the staining) and mayo (for the oil).
 The mayo was no problem to wipe off, both off the matte and satin.

 The mustard stained both of them.
 It did not come off with a soft sponge with soap and water.
 It did come off with the Magic Eraser, though you can tell on the grey color that the Eraser pulled up a little paint.
-It’s not obvious on the board.
+It’s not obvious on the drywall.

 They say you can clean it with mild dish soap or other mild cleaner with a soft rag or soft sponge.